Chris00/ocaml-benchmark/README.txt

 See the file INSTALL for compiling and (un)installing.

-Send your comments, bug reports,... to chris_77@users.sourceforge.net
+Send your comments, bug reports,... to Christophe.Troestler(at)umons.ac.be

 ----------------------------------------------------------------------

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 2.1 or later as published by the Free Software Foundation, with the special exception on linking described in file LICENSE.
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3 or later as published by the Free Software Foundation, with the special exception on linking described in file LICENSE.

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the file LICENSE for more details.
+See the file LICENSE.txt for more details.